 Raised by a Japanese father and a Swiss mother, Makino has lived in both Japan and Europe.
 She now lives in Arcata, California with her family.

 Makino comes to her work with more than thirty years experience in writing and graphic design as a communications and outreach specialist for nonprofit organizations.
-She has a degree in international relations from Stanford University and has studied drawing, painting and graphic design at Humboldt State University.
+She has a degree in international relations from Stanford University.

-Publications: Makino’s poems and haiga (haiku art) have appeared in the leading English-language haiku and haiga journals, including Frogpond, Modern Haiku, The Heron’s Nest, Acorn, tinywords, Prune Juice, A Hundred Gourds, HaigaOnline, and DailyHaiga.
-Her work has also appeared in several anthologies, including fear of dancing (the Red Moon anthology of the best haiku of 2013), Contemporary Haibun (annual print anthology edited by Jim Kacian), and Now This: Contemporary Poems of Beginnings, Renewals, and Firsts (edited by Robert Epstein).
+Publications: Makino’s work has appeared in the leading English-language haiku and haiga journals, including Frogpond, Modern Haiku, The Heron’s Nest, Acorn, tinywords, Prune Juice, A Hundred Gourds, HaigaOnline, and DailyHaiga.
+Her work has also appeared in a number of anthologies, including the 2013, 2014, 2015 and 2016 Red Moon anthologies of the best haiku of the year.

 Makino exhibits her art regularly around Northern California.
-Her work has shown at the Morris Graves Museum of Art and the Brenda Tuxford Gallery in Eureka; the Corner Gallery in Ukiah; and the Mateel Cooperative Art Gallery in Garberville.
+Her work has shown at the Morris Graves Museum of Art and the Brenda Tuxford Gallery in Eureka; the Corner Gallery in Ukiah; and the Mateel Cooperative Art Gallery in Garberville, among other places.